dkovacs24/ReviOS_faq/docs/install.md

 You can find our supported versions on the [Download page of the Revision website](https://www.revi.cc/revios/download){target=_blank}.

-Here download the version of your choice.
+Here download the the `Clean Installation` option of the version of your choice.
 Help about choosing the right ReviOS: [What is the difference between the versions?](related.md#what-is-the-difference-between-the-versions)

 ### Verification